The Big Picture: Why and How

 What will happen to the Assembly of State Conferences (the ASC) as a result of restructuring?

-The Assembly of State Conferences will remain a part of the AAUP after restructuring.
+The Assembly of State Conferences will remain a part of the AAUP.
 The relationship of the ASC to conferences and to the AAUP itself will not be affected by restructuring.

 What happens to the advocacy (non-CB) chapters after restructuring?

-The advocacy (non-CB) chapters will continue to have the same status within the AAUP after restructuring as they have now.
-To the extent that an advocacy (non-CB) chapter participates in a state conference or the Assembly of State Conferences now, that participation will not be affected by the restructuring.
+The advocacy (non-CB) chapters will continue to have the same status within the AAUP after restructuring.
+To the extent that an advocacy (non-CB) chapter participates in a state conference or the Assembly of State Conferences, that participation will not be affected by the restructuring.

 What happens to the CB chapters after restructuring?

-CB chapters will continue to be chapters within the AAUP after restructuring.
+CB chapters will continue to be chapters within the AAUP.
 Moreover, to the extent that a CB chapter participates in a state conference now, that participation will not be affected by the restructuring.
-As is the case now, all AAUP chapters that engage in collective bargaining will be eligible to be members of the CBC.
-(After restructuring, the CBC will be known as the AAUP-CBC.)
-The difference that restructuring will make is that those chapters in the AAUP-CBC will also be member locals of a formally constituted union when the CBC becomes a union after restructuring.
+All AAUP chapters that engage in collective bargaining will be eligible to be members of the AAUP-CBC.
+The difference that restructuring makes is that those chapters in the AAUP-CBC will also be member locals of a formally constituted union.

 Does restructuring affect the tax status of a chapter?